balancy/litestar_app/README.md

-# Project template using UV dependency manager + Litestar framework
+# A simple Litestar app to test out the basic framework functionality